 - How well the strategic plan targets resources to areas that most impact student learning;

 - Information contained in the school’s own self-evaluation; and

 - The school’s status in relation to the expectations of institutional or governing authorities.

 - The evaluation team will then make recommendations to WASC on the level of accreditation the school should receive.

 The accreditation process has three main phases.
 First, the school engages in a "self-study" to examine and evaluate its entire academic and extra-curricular program.
 During the self-study, the school writes an action plan with measurable goals that it can work toward completing, and it compiles a report with descriptions of how it is meeting WASC's accreditation criteria and provides supporting evidence.
 Second, WASC sends a Visiting Committee to the school to validate the contents of the self-study report.
 The committee observes classes; talks to staff, parents, and students; and verifies that the self-study report is honest and complete.
 They write a Visiting Committee Report with their observations and make a confidential recommendation to the WASC Commission about the school's accreditation status.
 Finally, the WASC Commission meets quarterly and reviews Visiting Committee Reports and recommendations to determine each school's official accreditation status, and the school is notified.

 What is an accreditation status?

-WASC may grant any one of three levels of accreditation to schools: full accreditation, probationary accreditation, or no accreditation.
+WASC may grant any one of three levels of accreditation to schools: 6-year accreditation, probationary accreditation, or no accreditation.

-Full accreditation is usually good for six years and is typically awarded when a school successfully demonstrates that it has the capacity, commitment, and competence to support high-quality student learning and ongoing school improvement.
-Full accreditation is generally supported by a positive report and recommendation from the evaluation team WASC sent to assess the school.
+Six-year accreditation status is a six-year term and is typically awarded when a school successfully demonstrates that it has the capacity, commitment, and competence to support high-quality student learning and ongoing school improvement.
+Almost all schools with a 6-year accreditation status receive a mid-term visit from a Visiting Committee at the 3-year mark.